Russia says Ukraine sabotage group crosses border

 Prigozhin said the mercenaries had set up "defence lines" on the city's western outskirts before a planned transfer of control to the Russian army.

-"If the ministry of defence does not have enough personnel, we have thousands of generals," he said.

-Prigozhin has scathingly criticised Russian Defence Minister Sergei Shoigu and Valery Gerasimov, Russia's chief of general staff, for blunders in Ukraine, accusing them of being incompetent and causing large-scale losses.
+Prigozhin has scathingly criticised Defence Minister Sergei Shoigu and Valery Gerasimov, Russia's chief of general staff, for blunders in Ukraine, accusing them of incompetence and causing large-scale losses.

 - Nuclear plant power cut -